frase-io/arxiv_api/README.md

-# arxiv_api
+# arXiv API
-An API to interface with ArXiv's HTTP API
+A simple JavaScript API that can be used to query the arXiv HTTP API